-• Short-Term Consumer Loans.
+- Short-Term Consumer Loans.
 Short-term consumer loans can be unsecured or secured with a maturity up to ninety days.
 Unsecured short-term products are consumer loans that typically range in size from \$100 to \$1,000, whereby a customer receives proceeds, typically in exchange for a post-dated personal check or a pre-authorized debit from his or her bank account.
-We offer this product over the internet and in 509 of our 530 stores.
-As the lender, we agree to defer deposit of the check or initiation of the debit from the customer's bank account until the mutually agreed upon due date, which typically falls near the customer's next payday.
-Principal amounts of our short-term consumer loans can be up to \$5,000 and averaged approximately \$422 during 2014.
+We offer or facilitate this product over the internet and in 497 of our 525 stores.
+We, as the lender or third party lender, agree to defer deposit of the check or initiation of the debit from the customer's bank account until the mutually agreed upon due date, which typically falls near the customer's next payday.
+Principal amounts of our short-term consumer loans can be up to \$5,000 and averaged approximately \$384 during 2015.
 Fees charged vary from state to state, generally ranging from \$8 to \$18 per \$100 borrowed.
-Secured short-term products are asset-based loans whereby the customer obtains cash and grants a right in collateral and the loan may be secured with a lien on the collateral.
-Secured loans with a maturity of 90 days or less are included in this category and represent 17.5% of short-term consumer loans at December 31, 2014.

-• Medium-Term Consumer Loans.
+Secured short-term products are asset-based loans whereby the customer obtains cash and grants a security interest in collateral and the loan may be secured with a lien on the collateral.
+Secured loans with a maturity of 90 days or less are included in this category and represent 17.7% of short-term consumer loans at December 31, 2015. - Medium-Term Consumer Loans.
 In meeting our customers' financial needs, we also offer unsecured and secured medium-term consumer loans.
 Principal amounts of unsecured medium-term products typically range from \$100 to \$5,000 and have maturities between three months and 36 months.
 These consumer loans vary in their structure in order to conform to the specific regulatory requirements of the various jurisdictions in which they are offered.
 The consumer loans may have an installment repayment plan or provide for a line of credit with periodic monthly payments.
-We offer these consumer loans over the internet and in 246 of our 530 stores.
-Secured medium-term products typically range from \$750 to \$5,000 and are asset-based consumer loans whereby the customer obtains cash and grants a right in collateral and consumer may be secured with a lien on collateral.
-Secured consumer loans with a maturity greater than 90 days are included in this category and represent 15.0% of medium-term consumer loans at December 31, 2014.
+We offer these consumer loans over the internet and in 245 of our 525 stores.
+Secured medium-term products typically range from \$750 to \$5,000 and are asset-based consumer loans whereby the customer obtains cash and grants a security interest in collateral and consumer may be secured with a lien on collateral.
+Secured consumer loans with a maturity greater than 90 days are included in this category and represent 13.7% of medium-term consumer loans at December 31, 2015.